agladysh/luatexts/README.md

 ### Note on human-readability

-Note that while human-readability is one of design goals, nobody said that the actual data would be easy to read or write by hand.
+Note that while human-readability is one of design goals, nobody claims that the actual data is easy to read or write by hand.

 You can do it, but you're better off using some API instead.